The Difference Between an Islamic and Conventional Mortgage

 Benefits of the Co-Ownership Model

-• Foreclosure is something no one likes to think about.
-But in the case of extreme hardship, if a homeowner were to be unable to continue to pay for their home and were to default on their obligation, this is exactly what they might be facing.
-With conventional mortgages, if the home sale doesn’t cover the amount you owe the bank, in many states the bank or lender can – and will – come after your personal assets to pay the difference.
+- Foreclosure is something no one likes to think about.
+With conventional mortgages, if a borrower defaults and the home sale doesn’t cover the loan amount still owed, in many states the bank or lender can – and will – come after your personal assets to pay the difference.
 With Guidance Residential, on the other hand, if the proceeds from the home’s sale do not cover our portion of the property, we do not pursue their personal assets.
 The customer is better protected under this arrangement.

-• Late payments are also limited.
-In conventional mortgages, the bank immediately applies late penalties to each payment that is missed—typically about 5% of the payment owed.
-On a $2,500 mortgage payment, that equals $125 each month you are late.
+- Late payments are also limited.
+In conventional mortgages, the bank may immediately apply late payment fees to each payment that is missed—typically about 5% of the payment owed.
+On a $2,500 mortgage payment, that would equal $125 each month you are late.
 Only a portion of that goes to the administrative expenses of reaching out to you for the payment; the rest is profit.
 In other words, the bank profits from your hardship.
 With Guidance Residential, if you make a payment late, you pay only a small fixed fee to cover administrative costs of reaching out to you.
 We do not charge a percent of your payment, and we don’t profit from our customers’ difficulties.

 It is an amana, or trust, to serve you.